-SUMMARY OF RESOURCE ASSESSMENT RESULTS GROUNDWATER AVAILABILITY A model-based assessment of groundwater availability in the region estimated that groundwater use is below or within the sustainable yield range for the Claiborne and Cretaceous Aquifers and above the sustainable yield range for the Floridan Aquifer in the Dougherty Plain.
+SUMMARY OF RESOURCE ASSESSMENT RESULTS GROUNDWATER AVAILABILITY A model-based assessment of groundwater availability in the region estimated that groundwater use is below or within the sustainable yield range for the Claiborne and Cretaceous Aquifers and above the sustainable yield range for the Upper Floridan Aquifer in the Dougherty Plain.
 Aquifer use above the estimated sustainable yield range indicates that management practices may be needed to meet long-term demands.
 SURFACE WATER AVAILABILITY A model-based assessment of surface water availability in the region identified water and wastewater treatment facilities where water availability may not meet current or future needs for water supply or wastewater assimilation.
 These challenges will be addressed, as needed, through the Georgia Environmental Protection Division (GAEPD) permitting process.
-The model also evaluated surface water availability relative to Councilidentified metrics for streamflow at Carsonville on the Flint River.
+The model also evaluated surface water availability relative to Council-identified metrics for streamflow at Carsonville on the Flint River.
 The Council considered these results to inform their assessment of water availability and streamflow conditions, especially during drought periods.
 SURFACE WATER QUALITY Water quality model results indicated increasing availability of assimilative capacity in streams in the Flint River Basin as treated wastewater discharge permit requirements become more stringent in the future.
 In other areas, model results indicate limited availability of assimilative capacity under future conditions.
 In these areas, more non-point source management practices may be needed to improve future assimilative capacity.
-MANAGEMENT PRACTICES AND RECOMMENDATIONS SUMMARY The Plan outlines a set of eighteen management practices and recommendations to address potential challenges in water availability and water quality and to fulfill the Council's vision and goals.
-The Council identified three high priority management practices, which are listed below (see Plan Section 6 for a detailed description of all management practices and recommendations).
+Across the region, stream reaches are listed as impaired for dissolved oxygen (21 miles), fecal coliform (396 miles), metals (47 miles), and other criteria (238 miles).
+MANAGEMENT PRACTICES AND RECOMMENDATIONS SUMMARY The Plan outlines a set of eighteen management practices and recommendations to address potential challenges in water availability and water quality and fulfill the Council's vision and goals.
+The Council identified three high priority management practices, whichare listed below (see Plan Section 6 for a detailed description of all management practices and recommendations).
 DEMAND MANAGEMENT Maintain the agricultural water withdrawal metering program.
 SUPPLY MANAGEMENT AND FLOW AUGMENTATION Evaluate storage options in the Upper Flint River basin that can provide for supply and flow augmentation in dry periods.
 WATER QUALITY Improve water quality monitoring and assessment.